ttiny/deploy/examples/tutorial/README.md

    ./deploy.sh --var debug=true
    ```

    We should get output like this.
-Deploy will print the gobal variables and terminate because other parameters are not given.
+Deploy will print the global variables and terminate because other parameters are not given.
    ```
    Vars:
    -----